 As a Realtor I can’t tell you how many women come to my open houses and tell me they know they need to downsize but “My husband is not ready”.
-He will never be ready ladies.
+You many want to consider ~ He will never be ready.

-But then the doc puts you on a blood thinner, or your blood pressure medicine makes you a little dizzy and while you clean those gutters you take a spill.
-Or your ability to pivot has lessened and stumbling over a wet towel ends up with a broken ankle.
-A friend dropped a knife on her foot and then lost her balance trying to pour peroxide on the cut over the toilet.
-She fell backward and broke her arm.
+But then the doc puts you on a blood thinner, or your blood pressure medicine makes you a little dizzy it may be time to reconsider cleaning those gutters~ else you may take a spill.
+It may be that your ability to pivot has lessened and stumbling over a wet towel ends up with a broken ankle.
+A friend once dropped a knife on her foot cutting an apple, and then lost her balance trying to pour peroxide on the cut with her wounded foot over the toilet.
+She fell backward doing this balancing act and broke her arm.
 Moments before she was happily making Coq au Vin.
 Now she needs in home care as with one arm she can’t drive, cook, open the mail, take care of her husband’s med, etc.

-I see this every single weekend.
+I hear this every single weekend at open houses.
 The women don’t want to push or nag, the husband doesn’t want to leave the familiar or tackle the move, but they know the big house is too much and it’s time to downsize.

 The big elephant in the room is accepting that however great you feel, or look, life in your 70s and 80s is different.
 A friend said to me over dinner once, “70 may be the new 60, but 80 is still 80!”
 This, after a long day of yard work.
 He is 70 and decided he was done doing it himself now.
 They plan to ‘rightsize’ their housing!

 Here are some facts from Comfort Keepers, experts in Senior In-home Care.